 Important update for insured mortgages

-As of March 16, 2020, due to the Bank of Canada’s emergency inter-meeting rate cut of 50 bps due to COVID-19 concerns, the change of the stress test rate planned for April 6, 2020 that would have made it easier for insured mortgages to pass has been suspended indefinitely.
-The planned change was to reduce the minimum qualifying rate for insured mortgages.
+As of March 16, 2020, the change of the test rate planned for April 6, 2020 that would have reduced the minimum qualifying rate and made it easier for insured mortgages to pass has been suspended indefinitely.

 The bank must use the higher interest rate of either:

 - the interest rate you negotiate with your lender

 - weekly median 5-year fixed insured mortgage rate from mortgage insurance applications, plus 2%.

 The goal is to make the test more representative of the rates currently offered by lenders and more responsive to market conditions.